maybleMyers/chromaforge/README.md

 Download the files from here https://huggingface.co/maybleMyers/z-image. put the text encoder in the text encoder folder, vae in vae folder and transformer in the stable diffusion folder.
 Select z in the top by the ui.
 It might work with other safetensors I have not tested them.

-To use prompt expansion, download this model into the model directory: huggingface-cli download maybleMyers/z-image --include "Qwen3-VL-8B-Caption-V4.5/*" --local-dir . --local-dir-use-symlinks False
+To use prompt expansion, download this model into the models/LLM directory: huggingface-cli download maybleMyers/z-image --include "Qwen3-VL-8B-Caption-V4.5/*" --local-dir . --local-dir-use-symlinks False
 or here is the direct link: https://huggingface.co/maybleMyers/z-image/blob/main/Qwen3-VL-8B-Caption-V4.5
 You can click prompt expansion in the txt2img and img2img tabs.
 Img2img will use the picture as well.
 It takes a while, on a 16GB gpu it takes about 5 minutes.